ruelneuman/full-stack-open/README.md

 # Full Stack Open 2021
 This repository contains my projects and solutions for the [Full Stack Open 2021](https://fullstackopen.com/en/) course from the University of Helsinki.
-Parts 0 to 9 are contained within this repository, and part 10 is contained in a [separate repository](https://github.com/ruelneuman/full-stack-open-part10).
+Parts 0 to 9 are contained within this repository.
+Parts 10 and 11 are contained in separate repositories (links are in the associated sections below).

 The course covers many important topics of full stack web development such as:
 - React